meiguiz/HFNet/README.md

-# HGNet
+# HFNet

-This repository contains the implementation of the GHNet from the paper:
+This repository contains the implementation of the HFNet from the paper:

 #### HFNet: High-Precision Robotic Grasp Detection in Unstructured Environments Using Hierarchical RGB-D Feature Fusion and Fine-Grained Pose Alignment